Freshwater Aquariums: Most Popular Articles

 One of the most common mistakes made by fishowners is overfeeding fish.
 Just how much and how often should you feed your fish?

 Fin Rot is a bacterial disease that occurs quite frequently in aquarium fish.
 Caused by environmental factors, it is a highly preventable disease.
-Here is how to diagnose and treat Fin Rot in aquarium fish, as well as how to prevent it in the first place.
+Learn how to diagnose and treat fin rot, and how to prevent it in the first place.